-Chinese New Year is just around the corner and 2016 heralds the Year of the Monkey.
+Chinese New Year is just around the corner and 2018 heralds the Year of the Dog.
 Marking the start of the Chinese lunar calendar, this festival is one of Kuala Lumpur’s most important cultural celebrations and officially lasts 15 days (though only the first two days are public holidays).

 This year the official festivities kick off on February 16th but the celebrations do not last for just a day or two.
 In KL, during the weeks leading up to Chinese New Year, there will be lion and dragon dances, red paper lanterns, fake cherry blossoms and acrobatics in major malls and temples during the weekends, plus you are sure to see a fantastic display of fireworks throughout the city.